 Since a cash advance is not a loan, lawsuit funding companies typically charge interest rates of 3%-4% per month which equals 36%-48% annually.

 We are a LawCash VIP personal injury law firm that allows us to get your money faster and at a preferred lower rate usually 2.5% monthly interest.
 We can often get approval in 2 hours and money for you within 1 day.
 For a free consultation, call us 7 Days/Nights at 1-800-HURT-911 > 1-800-487-8911.

 Lawsuit funding companies can charge whatever interest rate they want which is why you should compare lawsuit funding companies carefully.

-It often takes approximately 1.5-3 years to finish working on a New York accident case.
-When you’re attorney notifies the NYS Supreme Court that your case is finished, you then have to wait for the court to have a judge available for trial.
-It’s like waiting at the DMV.
+It often takes approximately 1.5-3 years for your lawyers to finish working on a New York accident case.
+When you’re attorney notifies the NYS Supreme Court that your case is finished, your case then goes on a “line” waiting for the court to have a judge available for trial.
+It’s like waiting at the DMV, only much longer!
 The waiting period for a trial is typically 1.5-2 years.

 One of our clients insisted on borrowing $15,000 to buy a motorcycle.
 By the time the case was settled for the entire $250,000 insurance policy, the repayment amount was $52,000.
-We got it reduced to $42,000 but that could’ve bought a real nice motorcycle.
+We got it reduced to $42,000 but that could’ve bought a really nice motorcycle.

 Before you sign the final papers to borrow money against your settlement, be sure to review the payback schedule that the lawsuit funding company provides you.
-The payback schedule will show you the amount you will have to pay back at different dates.
+The payback schedule will show you the amount you will have to pay back on different dates.

 It is often worth borrowing money on your accident case if you don’t need a lot; you could get a lot more money by settling later; and you’re borrowing the money for a good reason, not for a new TV.